DeityVengy/Star-Wars-Genesis-V4-Wabbajack/README.md

 ## **MUSIC OVERHAUL**
 1. Download [Star Wars Music and Ambience Overhaul](https://drive.google.com/file/d/1YlhFBB024oBvKIl1q7q6oYUZrnuCORoY/view?usp=drive_link)
    The archive (unextracted) goes into the Star Wars Genesis\Downloads folder.
-Refresh the Downloads tab on the right side of MO2's UI, scroll all the way down, and right click + install the mod.
+Refresh the Downloads tab on the right side of Mod Organizer 2's UI, scroll all the way down, and right click + install the mod.
 Name the mod "Star Wars Music and Ambience Overhaul (Non-Combat)" without the quotation marks.
 Then choose the **_replace_** option when installing.
 Now you can check the box on the left side to enable the mod <br />
    #### _Note: The Red Triangles you see in the downloads tab is nothing to worry about._<br />
    If you don't hear Star Wars Music while walking around cities/planets, then you installed this wrong.